 - Inhibits cholesterol production in the liver.

-Our dietary supplement is produced from a collection of fatty alcohols called policosanol.
+Policosanol is produced from a collection of fatty alcohols.
 Consisting of several long carbon chain alcohols, policosanol is found naturally in beeswax and various plant waxes.
 It was discovered by Cuban scientists who were the first to extract policosanol from sugar cane.
 Since their work in the 1990s, policosanol has been the subject of numerous scientific studies due to its effect on cholesterol synthesis, an effect which has led to its development as a dietary supplement for therapeutic purposes.

 You can benefit from its effects by taking policosanol supplements in the form of vegetarian capsules, optimally formulated to contain 10mg of policosanol per capsule.
 For maximum efficacy, a dose of one to two capsules a day is recommended though this dose can be adapted according to your needs and the advice of your therapist.
 You may also find our article on the top 10 helpful anti-cholesterol foods.

 Number of servings per bottle : 30